-A similar Clause came up for consideration before a 3-Judge Bench [Hon’ble Justice Dipak Misra] in Oriental Insurance Company Limited, (2018) 6 SCC 534.
-The Court had opined: “It does not need special emphasis that an Arbitration Clause is required to be strictly construed.
+3-Judge Bench [Hon’ble Justice Dipak Misra] in Oriental Insurance Company Limited, (2018) 6 SCC 534 opined: “It does not need special emphasis that an Arbitration Clause is required to be strictly construed.
 Any expression in the Clause must unequivocally express the intent of Arbitration.
 It can also lay the postulate in which situations the Arbitration Clause cannot be given effect to.
-If a Clause stipulates that under certain circumstances there can be no Arbitration, and they are demonstrably clear then the controversy pertaining to the appointment of Arbitrator has to be put to rest.”
+If a Clause stipulates that under certain circumstances there can be no Arbitration, and they are demonstrably clear, then the controversy pertaining to the appointment of Arbitrator has to be put to rest.”

-It is clear that a Arbitration Clause has to be interpreted strictly.
 Thus, in United India Insurance Company Ltd. v.
-Hyundai Engineering and Construction Company Ltd., [Civil Appeal No. 8146 of 2018] a 3-Judge Bench [Hon’ble Justice Dipak Misra] has interpreted the emboldened Clause as a ‘conditional expression of intent’.
+Hyundai Engineering and Construction Company Ltd., [Civil Appeal No. 8146 of 2018] a 3-Judge Bench [Hon’ble Justice Dipak Misra] interpreted the Arbitration Clause as a ‘conditional expression of intent’.